 |Should I convert my MetaTrader 4 programs to MetaTrader 5?|

 There is no doubt that, despite the years of glory that MT4 has given to MetaQuotes, this company is betting heavily on replacing its “old classic superstar” with a modern and young “pop star”, MT5.
-The benefits, superior features, and greater versatility of the gleaming platform have not managed to seduce the large number of MT4 users by themselves.
+The benefits, superior features, and greater versatility of the gleaming platform have not managed to seduce a large number of MT4 users by themselves.
 So MetaQuotes has decided to ‘force’ the transition from MT4 to MT5.
 In this sense, they have accompanied the improvements in the MT5 functionalities -like the implementation of hedging and others-, with a gradual abandonment of MT4.
 Thus, the last update of MT4 is the build 1090, that dates from May 19, 2017 (check it here).

 Is MT4 really in danger of extinction?

 If you want, you can save a screenshot of the MT4 terminal to show it to the little ones in 60 years, but we do not believe this will be necessary.
 A trading platform as popular and as widely used as MT4 cannot be removed from one day to the next, not even by its own creators.
-Of course, the power of the big corporations – banks, brokers, the own MetaQuotes – can induce a greater use of MT5 to the detriment of MT4, but those who will have the last word will be the traders.
+Of course, the power of the big corporations – banks, brokers, the own MetaQuotes – can induce greater use of MT5 to the detriment of MT4, but those who will have the last word will be the traders.
 If most traders continue to use MT4, there will always be someone interested in satisfying their will and providing them with the necessary tools.

 Most of my trading programs are for MetaTrader 4.
 Can I not use them from now on?